 Exempt employees are required to submit paid time off taken in the College's official timekeeping system to maintain accurate leave balances.
-Full-time exempt employees are required to record regular time not worked in increments of two-four (24) hours.
-For example, if a full-time exempt employee works two-hours in the morning and then leaves for the rest of the day, they should record 4 hours of leave.
+Full-time exempt employees are required to record regular time not worked in increments of twofour (24) hours.
+For example, if a full-time exempt employee is absent more than two hours in a workday but less than a full day, they must submit leave for all hours absent beyond the initial two hours in increments of two hours. works two hours in the morning and then leaves for the rest of the day, they should record 4 hours of leave.